ronhowe/lab/README.md

 - `WindowsClientIsoPath` - The path to the Windows 10 ISO downloaded above.
 - `WindowsServerIsoPath` - The path to the Windows Server 2022 ISO downloaded above.

-6. Execute the following command:
+6. Execute the following command(s):

 `.\New-DscEncryptionCertificate.ps1`